Captive-Studio/capacitor-plugins/CONTRIBUTING.md

     ```shell
     cd my-app/
-    npm install ../path/to/capacitor-plugins/<plugin>
+    yarn install ../path/to/capacitor-plugins/<plugin>
-    npm install ../path/to/capacitor/core
+    yarn install ../path/to/capacitor/core
-    npm install ../path/to/capacitor/android
+    yarn install ../path/to/capacitor/android
-    npm install ../path/to/capacitor/ios
+    yarn install ../path/to/capacitor/ios
     ```

 ### Monorepo Scripts

-To aid in managing these plugins, this repo has a variety of scripts (located in `scripts/`) that can be run with `npm`.
+To aid in managing these plugins, this repo has a variety of scripts (located in `scripts/`) that can be run with `yarn`.

-#### `npm run set-capacitor-version "<version>"`
+#### `yarn run set-capacitor-version "<version>"`

 This script is for setting the version (or version range) of Capacitor packages in each plugin's `package.json`.
 It will also run `lerna bootstrap` for you.

-#### `npm run toggle-local`
+#### `yarn run toggle-local`

 > :memo: Requires [Capacitor](https://github.com/ionic-team/capacitor/) to be cloned in a sibling directory.

-This script is for switching between Capacitor packages from npm and Capacitor packages installed locally.
+This script is for switching between Capacitor packages from yarn and Capacitor packages installed locally.
 It will also run `lerna bootstrap` for you.

-> If you get npm errors, you can try installing from scratch:
+> If you get yarn errors, you can try installing from scratch:
 >
 > 1. Reset the changes in `package.json` files.
 > 1. Clear out all `node_modules`.